hgmnz/flyinghopmachine/source/_posts/2015-08-03-brew-day-salty-dog-gose.markdown

   that.
 Next time, a 15 minute wort with the remaining ingredients might be enough.
 * I'll add "test pH meter" to my pre-brewing flight check.
+* Bring the worth pH down to 4.5 before pitching lacto helps with head retention, so give that a shot as well.

 *This is all new to me: how else can I improve this process?
 Please let me know in the comments!*